dw/sortedfile/README.md

 ``lo``:
   Lower search bound in bytes.
 Use this to skip e.g. undesirable header lines, or to constrain a search using a previously successful search.
-Search will actually include one byte prior to this offset, in order to guarantee the function has seen a complete line.
+For line oriented files, search will actually include one byte prior to this offset in order to guarantee a complete line is seen.

 ``hi``:
   Upper search bound in bytes.
 If the file being searched is weird (e.g. it's a